John Erskine Read: Profession

 After the war, in 1920, he joined the Faculty of Law at Dalhousie University.
 From 1924 to 1929, he was the Dean of the faculty.
 In 1929, he was appointed Legal Advisor of the Department of External Affairs and rose to become a Deputy Undersecretary of State.
 While Legal Advisor, he was heavily involved with the Trail Smelter dispute.
+In 1942, Read devised a method to permit a extraterritorial space for the birth for Princess Margriet of the Netherlands to ensure she was not born on foreign soil, which would have made her ineligible for the royal succession.
 In 1946, he was elected a member of the International Court of Justice.
 He was re-appointed for a second term and served until 1958.
 Returning to Canada, he taught in the Faculty of Law of the University of Ottawa.

 Honours

 In 1967, he was made an Officer of the Order of Canada "for his services in the profession of law".
 In 1968, he was awarded an honorary degree from the University of Alberta.
-He was the first recipient of the Canadian Council on International Law John E. Read Medal.
+He was the first recipient of the John E. Read Medal, awarded by the Canadian Council on International Law.